Stock market today: Wall Street moves higher, adding to recent gains

-NEW YORK (AP) — Stocks rose in late morning trading on Wednesday following several updates showing that the job market continued cooling, but economic growth remained resilient.
+NEW YORK (AP) — Stocks are modestly higher on Wall Street in afternoon trading Wednesday after economic updates showed the job market is still cooling, while growth remains resilient.

-The S&P 500 rose 0.3% and continued to chip away at the market's losses in August.
-The benchmark index is coming off of three straight gains.
+The S&P 500 rose 0.4%, continuing to chip away at the market's losses in August.
+The benchmark index is coming off three straight gains, but remains on pace to end the month with a 1.6% loss.

 Technology stocks led the market's gains.
-Apple jumped 1.4% and Palo Alto Networks rose 1.3%.
+Apple rose 1.8% and Palo Alto Networks rose 1.6%.

-Wall Street's focus this week remains a broad mix of economic updates that investors hope will paint a clearer picture of where the economy is headed and whether the Federal Reserve has enough reason to hold off on any additional interest rate hikes.
+Wall Street's focus this week remains a broad mix of data that investors hope will paint a clearer picture of where the economy is headed and whether the Federal Reserve has enough reason to hold off on further interest rate hikes.

 A survey of private-sector employers in the U.S. showed that hiring cooled more than expected by economists.
 The report reinforces the latest government data on job openings from Tuesday, which also showed that hiring is cooling somewhat.